-- (1) Relying parties shall follow this CPS to acquire the RCA self-issued certificate and the Sub-CA certificate. - (2) Relying parties shall establish and verify the certification chain with the RCA self-issued certificate in order to determine whether or not to trust a Sub-CA certificate. - (3) Relying parties shall verify if the digital signature in the Sub-CA certificate is signed with the RCA private key with the RCA self-issued certificate, and if the Sub-CA certificate has been revoked with the CRL. - (4) Relying parties shall verify the digital signature in the CRL issued by the RCA prior to use in order to validate if the CRL is still valid. - (5) Relying parties shall carefully select a secure computer environment and a reliable AP system.
+- (1) Relying parties shall follow this CPS to acquire the RCA self-issued certificate and the Sub-CA certificate. - (2) Relying parties shall establish and verify the certification chain with the RCA self-issued certificate in order to determine whether or not to trust a Sub-CA certificate. - (3) Relying parties shall verify if the digital signature in the Sub-CA certificate is signed with the RCA private key with the RCA self-issued certificate, and if the Sub-CA certificate has been revoked with the CRL. - (4) Relying parties shall verify the digital signature of the CRL issued by the RCA prior to use in order to validate if the CRL is still valid.
+The validity of the CRL also

+- should be verified, if the CRL is expired, the relying party should download the updated CRL immediately from the repository of RCA. - (5) Relying parties shall carefully select a secure computer environment and a reliable AP system.
 Relying parties shall be in full responsibility for the damage that caused to the rights and benefits of users as a result of their computer environment and/or AP system. - (6) When the RCA is unable to operate properly, relying parties shall seek other solutions to accomplish the legal behavior for others as soon as possible.
 Relying parties shall not use the improper operation of the RCA as an excuse to avoid their legal responsibility. - (7) When accepting the certificate issued by the RCA, relying parties have expressed that they have understood and agreed to the legal terms and conditions of the RCA, and they shall trust certificates within the scope specified in this CPS.